terminusdb/terminuscms-docs/how-to/use-collaboration-features/with-javascript-client/diff-and-patch-operations.md

    const jsonObject = { "@id" : "Person/Jane", "@type" : "Person", "name" : "Jannet"}
    const options = {keep:{ "@id" : true, "name" : true }}

-   //in options you can list the properties that you would like to see in the diff result in any case. const diffResult = await client.getVersionObjectDiff = function ("main", jsonObject, "Person/Jane", options) {
+   //in the options you can list the properties that you would like to see in the diff result. const diffResult = await client.getVersionObjectDiff = function ("main", jsonObject, "Person/Jane", options) {

    console.log("the diff result ", JSON.stringify(diffResult,null,4))